mobot-living-collections/ex-situ-selection/README.md

 # Summary
-R code associated with Martin et al.'s "Measuring demographic stochasticity and selection due to attrition in ex-situ collections for plant conservation"
+R code associated with Martin et al.'s "Measuring demographic stochasticity and selection due to attrition in ex situ collections for plant conservation"

-These scripts are part of a project on provenance selection and opportunity for selection in ex-situ collections for plant conservation.
+These scripts are part of a project on provenance selection and opportunity for selection in ex situ collections for plant conservation.
 The project uses as a study system a living collection of Quercus arkansana (Fagaceae) maintained in the Oertli Hardy Plant Nursery of the Missouri Botanical Garden.

 The "viridis" R package was used for color palettes. https://cran.r-project.org/web/packages/viridis/index.html